Gybing With Nick Craig

 WINDY CONDITIONS

 Aim for no roll on the gybe, which often means crossing the boat just before the sails have gybed.
 Release some kicker before the gybe to depower the mainsail as you exit the gybe.
-Veer towards over- rather than under-steering because, if it doesn’t work out, a leeward capsize is faster to recover from than a windward one.
+Err towards over- rather than under-steering because, if it doesn’t work out, a leeward capsize is faster to recover from than a windward one.
+Putting the centreboard down can add stability and also speed recovery from a capsize if all goes wrong!

 Swinging the boom to initiate the mainsail going through the gybe can help to prevent the boom moving over very quickly, which makes the boat harder to control.
 Aim to swing the boom when the main is at its lightest so that the impact of it hitting the new side is least, giving you the best chance of staying dry.
 Practice will help you know at what point in the gybe the main is at its lightest.

 Practice, and a lot of swimming, makes for perfect windy gybes!
-This is a great thing to practise outside of racing, ideally in more wind than you would normally gybe in during a race, and somewhere warm (Lake Garda is perfect for this!).
+This is a great thing to practise outside of racing, ideally in more wind than you would normally gybe in during a race, and somewhere warm (Lake Garda is perfect for this, we did a lot of RS400 gybing practice there!).
 Outside of racing there is no cost to capsizing (other than getting wet!) so you should practise really fast gybes.
 This will give you a feel for how fast you can steer and move across the boat through gybes before you need to slow them down to stay upright.

 © Not to be reproduced without written permission from Fernhurst Books Limited.